candoia/convention-checker/README.md

 # Candoia app: Top Performers

-This app computes and visualizes number of naming convnetion violation
+This app computes and visualizes number of naming convention violation

 in the project.
 To run add this app to your Candoia installation.